syntropy-ai/destyle/README.md

 })
 ```

 Notice how you can easily use props to determine your styling, and those props don't even need to be mentioned inside your component.
 They are pure styling logic props.
+You can also provide state as a second argument which will allow you to use your wrapped components local state to determine styling.

 #### Extending namespaces